0294781/solid.contracts/index.md

 ## Why
+Too many rug pull and scam out there, we want to provide the best tools to safecheck contracts, with API service so all can benefit.
-This project came to mind after our difficulties to find good, well coded, MIT licensed Smart Contracts (ERC20, BEP20, etc).
-We will scout and list them by features, as well as publish handful resources to deploy them.
+We also aim to become the go-to resource for good, well coded, MIT licensed Smart Contracts (ERC20, BEP20, etc), listed by features.
+Finally, we will provide handfull resources and tools to help you deploy your contracts.

-## Features
+## Tokenomics
-- 6% Transaction Fee, 3% automatically added to LP, 3% reflection (will be readjusted as needed).
+- 6% Transaction Fee, 3% automatically added to LP, 3% reflection.
 - Total Supply: 10,000,000,000
 - 5% Dev and Marketing Locked Wallet, unlocked with 10 instalment over 1 year